suprajee/Password-Manager/README.md

 ## Security Considerations

-- All passwords are stored locally in your browser
+- All passwords are hashed and the corresponding hash is stored locally in your browser
 - Use a strong master password
 - Regularly update your saved passwords
 - Don't share your master password
 - Keep your browser and extension updated

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

 This project is licensed under the MIT License - see the LICENSE file for details.